fossasia/support.eventyay.com/speakers-and-attendees/attendees/How-to-buy-a-tickets-on-eventyay.md

 ### 4. When you are at check-out page, complete the registration form within 15 minutes.
 ![Buying Ticket](/speakers-and-attendees/images/how-to-buy-ticket4.png)

-### 5. Check your email for the tickets and invoice or view tickets in your Eventyay account (web/mobile app).
+### 5. Check your email for the link to your tickets and invoice or view tickets under your Eventyay account (web/mobile app).